-Orrest Head, Windermere
+Orrest Head Walk from Windermere

 Whether you're a seasoned hiker or a casual walker, Orrest Head is a short and fairly easy walk to tick off your list.
 This guide covers everything you need to know about making the most of your day, from where to start your walk, places to eat, and other local adventures around Windermere and the Lake District

-Orrest Head view point
+Orrest Head view point at sunrise looking out towards the central fells

 Key info